 - 7am to dusk, year-round

-The 786-acre park is centered around its wide-open beach.
-One side of the large “L” shaped beach faces the Chesapeake Bay Bridge, while the other side provides a wide-open view toward the Eastern Shore.
+The 786-acre Sandy Point State Park is centered around its wide-open beach on the Western Shore of the Chesapeake Bay.
+The beach borders the end of a peninsula.
+South Beach faces the Bay Bridge, while the other side — East Beach — provides a wide-open view toward the Eastern Shore.

 The beach is famous for the view of the Chesapeake Bay Bridge and for being close to the shipping channel with the amazing site of huge international cargo ships slipping by.

 Yes, the Sandy Point Beach sand really is orange-ish.
 The color comes iron ore rock that’s natural to this area of Maryland.
 The sand is colorful, but not considered dangerous.
 The shade of orange changes with the light.